 This’ll hurt.
 This’ll help:

 The Higher Powers choose a young child from another world to save them from a ruthless despot.
 Maybe you step through a magical doorway.
 Or a closet.
 A portal.
 They put fire and magic in your veins and send you off to stop the Great Evil.

-You’d heard about these stories, before.
+You’d heard about these stories, even as you lived it.
 They were filled with wondrous creatures.
 Talking animals.
 Dwarves.
 Orcs.
 The world you save has magic, Witches and Wizards and Banshees of all sorts.
 You even befriend a few of them on your quest to vanquish the Great Evil.

 And you succeed, too!
 What are the odds?
 Maybe it costs you an eye.
 Or your hand.
 Or friends.
 But you do it.
 You save the world and peace and prosperity reign.